russellmorgan/russellmorgan.github.io/src/posts/construct3.md

 ---
 layout: post.html
 title: Impressions of Construct 3
 intro: In this post I want to go over my impressions of the Construct 3 game engine after making two hyper casual titles.
-Also a little about the game I made in phaserJS as a code vs "no-code" comparison.
+Also a little about the game I made in phaserJS because it's interesting to compare code versus no-code ways of doing things.
 thumbnail: thumbnail-construct.png
 tags:
 - post